Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 Berwood Hill for Outdoor Weddings

-Located about 50 miles in the southeast of Rochester, MN, Lanesboro, MN, is a historic recreational city.
-Minnesotans can enjoy the country side, the river, and a renovated charming city, full of beautiful Scandinavian and Victorian houses.
-With Red Wing, MN, and Albert Lea, MN, those are 3 cities that I really enjoy visiting in the southeastern of the 10, 000 Lakes State.
+Located about 50 miles southeast of Rochester, MN, Lanesboro, MN, is a historic recreational city.
+Minnesotans can enjoy the countryside, the river, and a renovated charming city full of beautiful Scandinavian and Victorian houses.
+With Red Wing, MN, and Albert Lea, MN, these are 3 cities that I really enjoy visiting in the southeast of the 10,000 Lakes State.

-So, next time you go in Spring Valley to enjoy a dinner at the Four Daughters Vineyard Winery, push 15 min further to the east to discover this beautiful rolling countryside.
+Anyway, the hilly landscape, with bluffs and falls, reminds me of some Wisconsin scenery.
+So, next time you go to Spring Valley to enjoy a dinner at the Four Daughters Vineyard Winery, push 15 minutes further to the east to discover this beautiful rolling countryside.

-Just for the record, another historic town that works especially great in photography is Stillwater, MN.
-But it’s located far away from Washington County!
+Just for the record, another historic town that works especially great for photography is Stillwater, MN.
+But it’s located far away in Washington County!

 Preparation at the Habberstad house